Why Migrate Your Legacy Systems to Low Code

 Security Vulnerabilities of Legacy Systems

 While legacy systems might work perfectly fine from a user or business perspective, they usually face high security risks.
 Legacy systems are usually no longer supported by the manufacturer.
 Therefore, a single vulnerability can be of great risk as attackers can access all application, database, or server information.

-This year’s study reports the global average cost of a data breach is up 6.4 percent over the previous year to $3.86 million.
-The average cost for each lost or stolen record containing sensitive and confidential information also increased by 4.8 percent year over year to $148.
+The 2022 study reports the global average cost of a data breach has increased 12.7 percent over the previous two years to hit an all-time high of $4.35 million.
+The average cost for each lost or stolen record containing sensitive and confidential information also increased by 12.3 percent in two years to $164.